9 Common Pottery Wheel Mistakes and How to Fix Them

 - Hold the Clay on the side firmly with your anchor hand and control the Clay with your other hand in the karate position.

-When Pulling up your walls
+When pulling up your walls

 - Continue to keep your back straight